MihirLuthra/dtsharedmemory/README.md

 branch of my forked macports repositoy.
 <p>
 The basic motive of the code is to construct a shared memory cache for the processes into which darwintrace library gets injected.
-If a process into which darwintrace lib has been injected tries to access a path, it queries registry to check if the path should be allowed or denied for access.
+If a process into which darwintrace library has been injected tries to access a path, it asks the server which queries registry to check if the path should be allowed or denied for access.
 It does not do caching of the checked data.
-That's why it will query same paths again and again if asked.
-Also, if some other process or thread has checked same path, it shouldn't need to make same check in the registry again.
+That's why it will ask for same paths again and again if asked.
+Also, if some other process or thread has checked same path, there shouldn't be a need to make same check in the registry again.
 To remove these two shortcomings, a shared memory cache is constructed in between these processes to allow them to store checked path data in a shared space.

 Adding to that, caching of data would reduce traffic at the server side of trace mode.